 And this week we have delivered 15 Microsoft Teams Training sessions to this client, with another 15 to come.

-If you’d like to get more out of Microsoft Teams, learn about Microsoft Teams Best Practice or Governance, get in touch for an informal chat.
-We’d love to be able to help.
+If you’d like to get more out of Microsoft Teams, learn about Microsoft Teams Best Practice or Governance.
+Email firstname.lastname@example.org to arrange a chat today.